BPHL-Molecular/flaq_amr/README.md

 ## Usage

-For first time use, clone this repository to a directory in blue on HPG, such as in /blue/bphl-\<state\>/\<user\>/repos/bphl-molecular/ on HPG.
+For first time use, clone this repository to a directory in blue on HPG, such as in /blue/bphl-\<state\>/\<user\>/repos/bphl-molecular/.
 ```
 cd /blue/bphl-<state>/<user>/repos/bphl-molecular/
 git clone https://github.com/BPHL-Molecular/flaq_amr.git